-Beginning in fiscal year 2016, we split the product line previously known as Protection, Power and High-Reliability into two new product lines now known as Protection Product Group and Power and High-Reliability Product Group.
-The presentation of historical performance of these product lines has been recast for consistency for fiscal years 2015 and 2014.
+Beginning in fiscal year 2016, we split the product line previously known as Protection, Power and High-Reliability into two new product lines now referred to as the Protection Products Group and the Power and High-Reliability Products Group.
+The presentation of historical performance of these product lines has been recast for consistency for fiscal year 2015.